-Vorteil bei Bedarf nach Beatmung kein Unterschied bei Mortalität kein Unterscheid, frühzeitiger Studienabbruch keine oder klaum Unterschiede in einigen Endpunkten (95% CI, 3.8 to 7.8) in the placebo group (p=0.69).
+Vorteil bei Bedarf nach Beatmung kein Unterschied bei Mortalität kein Unterscheid, frühzeitiger Studienabbruch moderate bis schwere Erkrankung keine oder klaum Unterschiede in einigen Endpunkten tocilizumab group and 14.9% of the patients in the placebo group had worsening of disease.
+The median time to discontinuation of supplemental oxygen was 5.0 days (95% CI, 3.8 to 7.6) in the tocilizumab group vs 4.9 days (95% CI, 3.8 to 7.8) in the placebo group (p=0.69).
 At 14 days, 24.6% of the patients in the tocilizumab group and 21.2% of the patients in the placebo group were still receiving supplemental oxygen.
 Patients who received tocilizumab had fewer serious infections than patients who received placebo.